tra38/LaunchPedia/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 The latest guide to "Create React App" is located [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

-The application is already live on Github Pages.
-You may view the web application [here](https://tra38.github.io/LaunchPedia).
+The application was live on Github Pages, and was hosted on the web application [here](https://tra38.github.io/LaunchPedia).
+It is currently archived because it needs be updated to the new API, [as this issue notes](https://github.com/tra38/LaunchPedia/issues/3).

 ## To Start